JetBrains/Exposed/documentation-website/Writerside/topics/Frequently-Asked-Questions.md

 ### Q: Is it possible to use native sql / sql as a string?

-A: It is not supported as part of the library but it is possible to implement on top of it and use it like this:
+A: It is not supported as part of the library, but it is possible to implement on top of it and use it like this:
 ```kotlin
 fun <T:Any> String.execAndMap(transform : (ResultSet) -> T) : List<T> {
      val result = arrayListOf<T>()